vertica/VerticaPy/CONTRIBUTING.md

 ```
 ['"boat"']
 ```
-Use the gen_SQL method to get the current vDataFrame relation.
+Use the \_genSQL\_ method to get the current vDataFrame relation.
 ```python
 titanic.__genSQL__()
 ```
 ```
 '"public"."titanic"'
 ```
-And the executeSQL method to execute a SQL query.
+And the \_executeSQL\_ method to execute a SQL query.
 ```python
 titanic.__executeSQL__("SELECT * FROM {} LIMIT 2".format(titanic.__genSQL__()))
 ```
 ```
 <vertica_python.vertica.cursor.Cursor at 0x115f972e8>
 ```
-The result of the query is accessible using the cursor stored in the VERTICAPY_VARIABLES attribute.
+The result of the query is accessible using the cursor stored in the \_VERTICAPY_VARIABLES\_ attribute.
 ```python
 titanic._VERTICAPY_VARIABLES_["cursor"].fetchall()
 ```